Florida Georgia Line

-Florida Georgia Line was an American country music duo.
+Florida Georgia Line is an American country music duo.
 It was founded in 2010 by vocalists and songwriters Tyler Hubbard of Georgia and Brian Kelley of Florida.
-Their 2012 debut single, "Cruise", broke two major sales records: it was downloaded over seven million times, making it the first country song ever to receive the Diamond certification, and it became the best-selling digital country song, with 24 weeks at number one, until it was surpassed in July 2017 by Sam Hunt's "Body Like a Back Road."
-Their music style is described as "bro-country," which incorporates production elements from rock and hip-hop, and tends to cover subject matter such as partying, drinking, driving trucks, and sexual attraction.
+Its 2012 debut single, "Cruise", broke two major sales records: it was downloaded over seven million times, making it the first country song ever to receive the Diamond RIAA certification, and it became the best-selling digital country song, with 24 weeks at number one, until it was surpassed in July 2017 by Sam Hunt's "Body Like a Back Road."
+The duo's music style is described as "bro-country", which incorporates production elements from rock and hip-hop, and tends to cover subject matter such as partying, drinking, driving trucks, and sexual attraction.

-Florida Georgia Line was formed in 2010 in Nashville, Tennessee as a cover band.
-In December 2011, they signed to the Big Loud label and in 2012, they released their second EP, It'z Just What We Do, which charted on the Billboard Top Country Albums chart.
-They then signed with Republic Nashville, part of Big Machine Records, and released Anything Goes (2014), Dig Your Roots (2016), Can't Say I Ain't Country (2019), and Life Rolls On (2021).
-The duo went on hiatus in 2022, ultimately resulting in a breakup, at which point both members began solo careers.
+Florida Georgia Line was formed in 2010 in Nashville, Tennessee, as a cover band.
+It signed to the Big Loud label in December 2011 and in 2012, it released its second EP, It'z Just What We Do, which charted on the Billboard Top Country Albums chart.
+Florida Georgia Line then signed with Republic Nashville, part of Big Machine Records, and released Anything Goes (2014), Dig Your Roots (2016), Can't Say I Ain't Country (2019), and Life Rolls On (2021).
+The duo went on hiatus in 2022, then broke up, after which both members began solo careers.

+Florida Georgia Line announced a reunion and performed at the CMA FEST 2026 in Nashville.

 History

 Early history

 Musicians Brian Kelley and Tyler Hubbard met in 2008 at Belmont University through a campus worship group, and following graduation, decided to give themselves two years to succeed as a country duo.
 They moved in together and began several odd jobs to pay bills, while playing clubs on the weekends.
 While independent, they recorded and digitally distributed their first EP, Anything Like Me (2010).
 They were discovered by Nickelback producer Joey Moi at a county fair, and the three began recording in studio together.
 Unlike typical country music sessions, the group spent days polishing songs, which were collected on the duo's second EP, It'z Just What We Do (2012).
 The duo modeled their sound on bands such as Nickelback, Shinedown, and Three Days Grace, while Moi aimed for each song to resemble hair metal group Def Leppard in structure.
-Major labels became interested when the song "Cruise" first aired on The Highway channel on Sirius XM and began selling well in the iTunes Store, leading to a deal with Republic Nashville and Big Machine Records.
+Major labels became interested when the song "Cruise" first aired on The Highway channel on SiriusXM and began selling well in the iTunes Store, leading to a deal with Republic Nashville and Big Machine Records.